superflycss/utilities-fonts/README.md

 ## Distribution

 A custom script `src/main/js/index.js` is used to generate the Google Font utility subpackages.
-Running the script creates a subpackage (Directory) for each google font within `src/main/css`.
+Running the script creates a subpackage (Directory) for each google font in `./dist`.
+Note that the subpackages do not generate into `src/main/css` in order to keep this directory clean and workable, and to avoid committing the 800+ generated modules to the github repository.

 ```
 git clone git@github.com:superflycss/utilities-fonts.git